yssource/rhai/README.md

 let mut engine = Engine::new();

-// Define a function in a script and load it into the Engine. engine.consume(
+// Define a function in a script and load it into the Engine. engine.consume(true,        // pass true to 'retain_functions' otherwise these functions
-    r"
-        fn hello(x, y) {    // a function with two parameters: String and i64
-            x.len() + y     // returning i64
+    r"                      //   will be cleared at the end of consume() fn hello(x, y) {    // a function with two parameters: String and i64 x.len() + y     //   returning i64
         }

         fn hello(x) {       // functions can be overloaded: this one takes only one parameter x * 2           //   returning i64
         }
-    ", true)?;              // pass true to 'retain_functions' otherwise these functions
-                            // will be cleared at the end of consume()
+    ")?;

 // Evaluate the function in the AST, passing arguments into the script as a tuple
 // if there are more than one.
 Beware, arguments must be of the correct types because
 // Rhai does not have built-in type conversions.
-If you pass in arguments of the wrong type,
+If arguments of the wrong types are passed,
 // the Engine will not find the function.

 let result: i64 = engine.call_fn("hello", &ast, ( String::from("abc"), 123_i64 ) )?;